citahub/first-forever-demo/README.md

 from: window.cyton.getAccout(),
 ```

-After these modification, first-forever-demo will work with cyton App perfectly.
+After these modification, first-forever-demo will work with cyton wallet perfectly.

 If you have any mistakes in Android, you can debug in Chrome browser and input `chrome://inspect`.